chr0n1x/pisugar-faux-upsmon/README.md

 Silly project where I attempt to replace upsmon w/ an RPi Zero 2W hooked up to a pisugar battery + surge protector 🤣🤪😂😀😁🤔

-Use at your own discretion or if you're desparate 😅🫡🫠
+Use at your own discretion or if you're desperate 😅🫡🫠

 # DEAR LORD(s) WHY?